๐Ÿ’ชCell and Tissue Engineering

 3. If you were designing a biomaterial scaffold to promote cell attachment and mechanosensing, which CAM system would you target and what ligands might you incorporate?

 4. A tissue engineer notices that their cultured epithelial cells lack polarity and allow molecules to leak between cells.
-Which junction type is likely deficient, and what proteins would you examine?
+Which junction type is likely deficient, and what specific proteins would you examine?

 5. Explain why calcium chelation (using EDTA) dissociates some cell-cell contacts but not others.
 Which CAM families would remain functional, and which would lose adhesion?